What is Cloud Computing: Definition, History, Types, Deployment models

 12. 2016: Many organizations have adopted the cloud computing model for developing their new applications.

-What are some of the advantages of using Cloud computing?
+What are some of the advantages of using Cloud computing

 2. Availability is the ability of a system, Infrastructure, or service to remain operational for the users when needed.
 A metric called S.L.A.
 (Service Level Agreement) always associates with it and measures it as a percentage of uptime over a period of time.
 For Example, AWS S3 meets 99.99% (uptime) S.L.A.